PROPERTYSPARK ARTICLE

 1. Professional services

 If all other methods fail or if you haven’t yet been able to gather all the intel you need, it’s likely time to consider hiring a professional.
-Some companies have access to databases and resources that aren’t available to the general public, meaning they can provide detailed information about a property and who lives there.
+Some companies, like My Site Plan, have access to databases and resources that aren’t available to the general public, meaning they can provide detailed information about a property and who lives there.

 For example, private investigators can be used to gather data about the history of a property and its owners, uncovering intentionally or unintentionally hidden information.
 This level of detail will typically only be useful for legal cases, privacy or security concerns, and complex real estate transactions.